m0lentum/molentum.github.io/content/blog/000-starframe-intro/index.md

 and revisiting old decisions along the way.
 I'm still in the very early stages of this and plan to write up a blog post whenever I'm finished with a major feature (which won't be often - I'm working and studying so time is scarce).
 I won't go into language specifics much, but all the code examples will obviously be in Rust.
-If all this happens to interest you, or if you want to give me feedback, you may want to hit me up on [Twitter](https://twitter.com/molentum_), where I post various garbage but also occasional engine-related stuff and blog links.
 Also, for those interested, the full source code to this project lives on [GitHub](https://github.com/m0lentum/starframe).